Nanobody Production Service

 The cloned camelid heavy chain that gives rise to a nanobody (VHH antibody) is approximately 15 kDa in size.
 This is far smaller than the 150 kDa IgG antibodies that are employed for most research.
 With the availability of the cDNA, this means nanobodies can be expressed or transduced in cells.
 This creates the possibility of tracking a protein of interest without having to create a GFP-fusion protein or even disrupt protein-protein interactions without the need for RNAi or knockouts.

 The single domain structure of nanobodies also means they are much more stable across a range of conditions that would be restrictive to traditional antibodies.
 This opens up the possibility of using them as scaffolds or epitope mapping tools in protein crystallization, NMR, and CryoEM.
+These properties make them ideal for various applications, including diagnostics, therapeutics, and research tools.

 - Add an affinity tag for pulldown and purification experiments